unionai/unionai-docs/source/user-guide/core-concepts/serving/adding-your-own-code.md

 You can iterate on your app easily by changing your `include` code and re-deploying.

-Because there is a slight performance penalty involved in copying the `include` files into the container, you may wish to consolidate you code directly into custom built image once you have successfully iterated to production quality.
+Because there is a slight performance penalty involved in copying the `include` files into the container, you may wish to consolidate you code directly into custom-built image once you have successfully iterated to production quality.